How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 Cost Savings Calculator

-Estimate your potential savings:
+Estimate your potential savings.

 Current State Event-Driven State Savings

-24/7 servers Scale-to-zero 70-95%
+24/7 servers Scale-to-zero 70 to 95 percent

-On-demand instances Spot instances 60-90%
+On-demand instances Spot instances 60 to 90 percent

-Individual processing Batched processing 50-90%
+Individual processing Batched processing 50 to 90 percent

 Common Mistakes to Avoid